Why should employers use the National Career Readiness Certificate (NCRC)?

 The NCRC is designed to complement other traditional credentials, such as a high school diploma, community college degree, or certificate of technical proficiency.
 While these educational credentials mark the fulfillment of an individual’s classroom learning experiences, The Certificate confirms competence in a specific set of workplace skills.

-Why is The Certificate based on the Reading for Information, Applied Mathematics, and Locating Information skills?
+Why is The Certificate based on the Applied Mathematics, Graphic Literacy, and Workplace Documents?

 Applied Mathematics—applying mathematical reasoning to work-related problems.